22 Weeks Pregnant

 Hot flashes

-These might seem like a symptom you’d associate with menopause but it’s not uncommon to see pregnant women experiencing them at this stage in the game.
+These might seem like a symptom you’d associate with menopause, but it’s not uncommon for pregnant women to experience them at this stage in pregnancy.
 Dr. Demosthenes explains this is due to hormone production during this time.

 As your uterus continues to expand, it puts pressure on your abdomen.
 If you have an innie belly button, your belly button may pop outward.
 It will go back to normal after you give birth.